 Here is an easy and cost-effective way to make your own vegetable broth using scraps you would otherwise throw away.

+Got tomatoes?
 Tomatoes everywhere!
 Every farm stand, grocery store and farmer’s market is bursting with fresh, ripe, luscious tomatoes.
 Maybe you grow your own!
-If you are scouring cookbooks and the “Internets” to use these beauties, this is easy and fun.
-I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
-Making salsa at home provides free range for individual creativity and preferences.
-For the first batch, I followed the recipe to the letter.
-The result was very “soupy” and so hot I
+If you are scouring cookbooks and the “Internets” for ideas to use these beauties, roasted salsa is easy and fun.
+How hot do you want your roasted salsa I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
+Making roasted salsa at home provides free range for individual creativity and preferences.
+For the first batch, I followed

-The first Sunday after Labor Day is National Grandparents’ Day.
+Eat like your grandparents The first Sunday after Labor Day is National Grandparents’ Day.
 Have you ever heard the advice “eat like your grandparents”?
 This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make, like oatmeal.
 Good advice, but beware.
 Marketers have cleverly wrapped an old-time word around new products such as quick-cooking oats, steel cut oats, pre-sweetened instant oats, and oatmeal bars packaged to look like granola bars.
 But do these count?
 I’m pretty sure Grandma would look at these with a curious eye.
-Some may be as nutritious, but when
+Some may be

-Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
+A nutritious snack Once Labor Day is over, the pace of life picks up: It’s back to school for the kids; it’s back-to-school shopping for the parents; there’s more traffic, longer lines at the stores.
 Time for a shortcut – and a nutritious energy boost.
 Energy bites, adapted from allrecipes.com, are just the trick.
 They take minutes to make and are so tasty it’s easy to forget how healthy they are.
-Ingredients?
+Ingredients needed for energy bites Ingredients?
 Peanut butter, oatmeal, chocolate chips, flaxseed meal, honey and vanilla.
-My granddaughter calls these “cookies,” and they really are like a cookie, only no flour, no butter and most importantly, no
+My granddaughter calls these “cookies,” and they really are like a cookie, only

-I’ve had today’s recipe on my radar for a long time.
+Don’t delay – you must try this salad I’ve had today’s recipe on my radar for a long time.
 Finally, I tried it and my very first thought was – “Why did I wait so long?” followed by “How soon can I make this again?”
 It’s filled with the fresh flavors of just picked sweet corn and tomatoes paired with the creamy, healthy goodness of avocado.
 So easy and so amazingly delicious!
-Credit for this Corn Tomato Avocado Salad goes to skinnytaste.com Note: I have played a little with the proportions and find that I’m happiest with a bit more sweet corn so I bumped it up from
+Credit for this Corn Tomato Avocado Salad goes to skinnytaste.com How to make Corn Tomato Avocado Salad Begin by steaming the corn.
+I use the microwave for this

-I love the fresh flavors of a Caprese salad: mozzarella, basil, and tomatoes, drizzled with balsamic.
+The fresh flavors of Caprese in a pasta salad I love the fresh flavors of a Caprese salad: mozzarella, basil, and tomatoes, drizzled with balsamic.
 So “old country.”
 A pasta salad version couldn’t go wrong.
 Did you know?
 Caprese salad is a simple Italian salad, made of sliced fresh mozzarella, tomatoes, and basil, seasoned with salt and olive oil.
 It is occasionally paired with arugula.
 The usual presentation is an arrangement on a plate.
 Like “Pizza Margherita, it features the colours of the Italian flag: green, white, and red.
-In Italy, it is usually served as an antipasto (starter), not a contorno (side dish) and may be eaten any
+In Italy, it is usually served as an antipasto (starter), not

-Only 6 Ingredients needed for this Salad Time for a great summer chickpea salad that provides plenty of protein and needs no cooking.
+Only 6 ingredients needed Time for a great summer chickpea salad that provides plenty of protein and needs no cooking.
 Even better, it requires only 6 ingredients, plus spices.
 As a vegetarian main or a side dish, this salad delivers your veggies in a delicious package!
 This is another recipe from one of my favorites: The Complete Mediterranean Cookbook.
 It features chickpeas, arugula and carrots, plus Kalamata olives and a lemony dressing.
-Growing Arugula in Pots Since this salad uses arugula, let’s detour a minute to my backyard.
-This year I decided to grow a few greens
+Growing arugula in pots Since this salad uses arugula, let’s detour a minute to my backyard.
+This year I decided to grow a few greens in some leftover